-The Master of Science in Nursing is an online degree offered cooperatively by Georgia Southwestern State University, Columbus State University, and Clayton State University, all fully accredited institutions in the University System of Georgia.
-This collaboration allows students to enjoy resources from all schools.
-The 36-38 hour program prepares professional registered nurses for advanced practice nursing roles as culturally competent educators and leaders.
+The Master of Science in Nursing is an online degree offered cooperatively by Georgia Southwestern State University (GSW) and Columbus State University (CSU), both fully accredited institutions in the University System of Georgia.
+This consortium allows students to enjoy resources from both schools.
+The 36-38 hour program prepares professional registered nurses for advanced practice nursing roles as culturally competent educators, leaders and informaticists.